Caitlin Day, MSW, LSW

 I was drawn to this work because of a deep value for being truly seen and known.
 The opportunity to help others see and know themselves through therapeutic support is a privilege.
 My approach is relational and rooted in interpersonal neurobiology, with a focus on attachment.
 I work collaboratively and gently, because I believe in letting you and your family lead the way in your healing.
 I don’t think you need fixing - you might just want tools, new perspectives, and another person to carry your story alongside you.

-My approach with children is play-based and child-centered.
+My approach with children is child-centered and largely play-based.
 Our needs are unique and ever-changing - for this reason, I offer both directive and non-directive support in sessions.
 I enjoy incorporating sandtray, dollhouse and imaginary play, and art into our time together.
-For adolescents and adults, I like to use a blend of talk therapy, art, sand tray, and somatic work.
-I take an active approach - I incorporate education and resources that fit your unique needs.
+For adolescents and adults, I use a blend of talk therapy, art, and sand tray, blended with elements of DBT and somatic work.
+I take an active approach in sessions and incorporate education and resources that fit your unique needs.

 It is important to me to individualize our sessions and bring my own vulnerability and authenticity into our therapeutic relationship.
 I carry multiple parts of myself, and I understand that you do too.
 I am a Columbus native, a dog lover, a sister, a daughter, a partner.
 I am also a donor conceived person.
 I can understand the delicate balance of connection within families, and am deeply committed to helping others with uniquely formed families, such as adoption, embryo adoption, and donor conception.
 Through empathic and relational care, I hope to help you feel more present, more empowered, more understood, and more stable.